Student Orientation Leaders (SOLs)

 The benefits of being a SOL include opportunities to build and sharpen your leadership abilities, communication skills, and self-confidence.
 Graduates of the extensive and rigorous SOL Training program are a dynamic group of student leaders who are well connected, close-knit, and best informed on UC’s campus.
 Through this experience, SOLs become well-known, well-respected, and successful in their future endeavors.

-Selection to this 20-30 member team is a unique honor and a rewarding opportunity for personal and professional growth.
+Selection to be part of this 30-member team is a unique honor and a rewarding opportunity for personal and professional growth.